Mickaël Alphonse: Club career

 Alphonse started his career with CS Louhans-Cuiseaux and made his senior debut on 7 September 2007 in the 2–2 draw with Pau FC, coming on as a second-half substitute for Hicham Elouaari.
 He went on to make 58 league appearances for the club, scoring eight times.

 In the summer of 2010, he transferring to FC Rouen.
 The following year Alphonse switched clubs again, this time joining Championnat de France Amateur side AS Moulins.
 He went on to spend two seasons with the club, playing almost 50 games in all competitions.

 Alphonse signed for Bourg-Péronnas ahead of the 2013–14 campaign and in his second season with the club he was part of the side that finished third in the Championnat National and thereby earned promotion to Ligue 2 for the first time in the team's history.

 In July 2016, Alphone signed a two-year contract with Ligue 2 club FC Sochaux Montbeliard.

 In July 2018, he signed a three-year contract for Ligue 1 side Dijon.

-In 21 August 2020, he became an Amiens player.
+On 21 August 2020, he became an Amiens player.

-In 3 February 2022, he signed for a one-year contract with the Israeli Primer League Maccabi Haifa.
+On 3 February 2022, he signed for a one-year contract with the Israeli Primer League Maccabi Haifa.

 On 1 July 2022, Alphonse returned to France and signed a two-year deal with Ajaccio.

 International career

-Alphonse was born in France and is of Guadeloupean descent.
+Alphonse was born in metropolitan France and is of Guadeloupean descent.
 He made his debut for the Guadeloupe national team in a 3–0 2019–20 CONCACAF Nations League qualifying win over Saint Martin on 11 September 2018.